Florida’s Dangerous Instrumentality Doctrine

 The dangerous instrumentality doctrine creates personal liability for vehicle owners who may have had no involvement in the accident.
 A parent whose adult child causes a serious accident while driving the parent’s car faces a potential claim against personal assets if the claim exceeds insurance limits.
 A business owner whose employee causes an accident in a company vehicle faces both vicarious liability under the doctrine and potential respondeat superior liability.

-Florida’s exemptions from creditors protect the same categories of assets regardless of whether the liability arose from the owner’s own driving or from the dangerous instrumentality doctrine.
+Florida’s exemptions from creditors protect the same asset categories whether the liability came from the owner’s own driving or from the dangerous instrumentality doctrine.
 The homestead exemption shields the owner’s primary residence.
 Tenants by the entireties property is protected from a judgment against one spouse.
 Retirement accounts, head of household wages, and other statutory exemptions apply in the same manner as in any other personal injury judgment.

 Umbrella insurance is particularly important for vehicle owners who regularly lend their cars to family members or employees.
 A single umbrella policy covers the owner’s liability regardless of who was driving, and the cost is modest relative to the exposure the doctrine creates.

-The dangerous instrumentality doctrine is one of several liability theories that can expose a vehicle owner’s personal assets after a car accident in Florida.
 Parents who retain title to a vehicle driven by an adult child face a particularly common version of this exposure, and the parental liability analysis involves both the doctrine and the minor consent statute depending on the child’s age.
+The available asset protection strategies after a car accident depend on the liability type, insurance coverage, and the owner’s existing exemptions.